Bariatric surgery will be available for patients who meet all of the following criteria:

 What if I cannot pay the $2,500 in one payment?

 Please contact a Financial Care Counselor at the Metabolic Weight Loss Clinic to make other payment arrangements, i.e., installment payments, to pay the $2,500 co-payment prior to surgery.

 May I have my surgery performed by the physician of my choice and the facility of my choice?

-No. The surgery is covered only if performed at Duke Regional Hospital by a Duke Metabolic and Weight Loss Surgery Center surgeon and you meet the requirements of the Duke Metabolic and Weight Loss Surgery Center.
+If you permanently reside in the state of North Carolina, the surgery is covered only if performed at Duke Regional Hospital by a Duke Metabolic and Weight Loss Surgery Center surgeon and you meet the requirements of the Duke Metabolic and Weight Loss Surgery Center.
 The Duke Metabolic and Weight Loss Surgery Center surgeon must also request precertification from Aetna if you are on the Duke Select plan or BCBSNC if you are on the Duke Options or Blue Care plan.
+Employees who permanently reside in another state may access a BCBS participating provider for these services, but prior review and certification with BCBSNC must be obtained.

 Are my dependents eligible for bariatric surgery assuming I have met my two years of continuous service as an employee with Duke?

 Yes, assuming that the dependent is at least 18 years of age and meets all other eligibility requirements.